 Spring AI Vulnerabilities - Security Advisory Released

-Spring issued a security advisory for vulnerabilities in Spring AI software.
-Users must update to avoid serious risks from SQL and JSONPath injections.
-Timely action is essential for security.
+Spring has issued a security advisory for critical vulnerabilities in Spring AI and other products, urging users to update to avoid serious security risks.

 The Flaw